 The battery will store energy and help to provide better network security to the people of South Australia.
 It will be located on privately-owned land next to the wind farm substation.

 The project will have an estimated investment of $77 million.
 Opened in February 2010, the Clements Gap Wind Farm was Pacific Hydro’s first project in South Australia.
-The approved battery project is expected to start construction in mid 2022, and will be Pacific Hydro’s first battery.
+The approved battery project is expected to start construction in 2023, and will be Pacific Hydro’s first battery.